 A city known by many names – The Big Apple, Gotham, The City That Never Sleeps – soon New York City, New York, will be your new home.
 The largest and most densely populated city in the United States, NYC is home to 8.6 million people.
 Its residents make up a true melting pot: half were born outside of the United States, and they collectively speak more than 800 languages within the city’s perimeters.
 New York City is made up of five boroughs: Manhattan, Brooklyn, Queens, Staten Island, and the Bronx, each of which is a separate county in the city.
 The Big Apple is a financial, cultural, and entertainment hub that’s known worldwide for its exciting, fast-paced lifestyle.

 Whether you’re moving to take a job, to go to school, or to enjoy an energized lifestyle, New York City has something for everyone.
 From famous outdoor spaces like Central Park or Prospect Park to performance venues like the Broadway Theater District or world-class museums such as the Met, MOMA, and Museum of Natural History, New York is full of world-class cultural experiences.
 It boasts top-ranked universities and the world’s two largest stock exchanges.
 Also known as the financial capital of the world, NYC is a hub of creativity, innovation, and entrepreneurship.
 Added to those illustrious credentials, NYC is a foodie’s paradise where you’ll be able to find menus that represent every ethnicity imaginable, and if you’re into nightlife, the scene is vibrant and exciting.
 As a New York City resident, you’ll have no shortage of things to do and places to explore.
-Welcome to The Big Apple!
+And you can get started on this exciting journey by relocating with one of the trusted, licensed, and insured New York City moving companies.

 Living in New York City, NY: What to Know Before Moving to New York City